Packing Hacks: My Favorite Travel Finds To Keep You Organized

 Compression Packing Cubes

-These changed how I pack entirely.
+This Thule packing cube set changed how I pack entirely.
 I used to be a "stuff everything in and sit on the suitcase" person — compression cubes converted me.
-I sort by category (tops, bottoms, workout gear) and the compression zipper genuinely lets me fit more without the chaos.
-I've used these on everything from a two-night Asheville trip to two weeks in Baja and they hold up well.
-Worth every penny
+I sort by category (think workout gear or underwear in the small cube; dresses, pants, and blouses in the large cube) and the compression zippers genuinely let me fit more without the chaos.
+I've used these on everything from a two-night Asheville weekend getaway to a week in a campervan, and they hold up beautifully.
+After testing several brands of cubes, I can confidently say these are the best packing cubes I've found — worth every penny.

 tech and electronics organizer for travel